kantorovich/kantorovich-site/content/event/2022-Optimal-Transport-Summer-School/localinfo/_index.md

 ### Flying to Seattle
-If you are arriving by air, the [SoundTransit 1 line](https://www.soundtransit.org/ride-with-us/routes-schedules/1-line?direction=0&at=1649401200000&view=table&route_tab=schedule&stops_0=1_990006%2C1_99913&stops_1=1_99914%2C1_990005) connects Seattle's airport (SeaTac) with the University District.
+If you are arriving by air, the [SoundTransit 1 line](https://www.soundtransit.org/ride-with-us/routes-schedules/1-line?direction=0&at=1649401200000&view=table&route_tab=schedule&stops_0=1_990006%2C1_99913&stops_1=1_99914%2C1_990005) connects Seattle's airport [SeaTac](https://www.soundtransit.org/ride-with-us/stops-stations/seatac-airport-station) with the [U-District station](https://www.soundtransit.org/ride-with-us/stops-stations/u-district-station).
+You may also stop at the [University of Washington station](https://www.soundtransit.org/ride-with-us/stops-stations/university-washington-station).
+The latter is recommended if you are traveling late at night.

 The trip takes around 50 minutes and costs around $3.25.

 ### Internet access while on campus